hkhoi/Mobile_Game_Analysis/README.md

 To expose the best combination for strategy games available in the appstore in order to get a good user rating (4/5 and above)

 ## Investigation Strategy
-1. Size vs User RAting
+1. Size vs User Rating
 2. Size vs User Rating by Genre
 3. Ori Rel date vs User Rating
 4. Ori Rel date vs User Rating by current version